RPM Software Provider Helps a Clinic Reduce A1c Levels for 84% of Patients Enrolled in a Program that Used the Cellular-Enabled iGlucose for Remote Blood Glucose Monitoring

 - More than 75% indicated that they would test the same or more often if they knew their results were being sent directly to their healthcare provider

 Now working with more than 300 RPM distribution partners, who serve more than 120,000 patients, Smart Meter is the leading supplier of cellular-enabled virtual care technologies that include the iGlucose®, iBloodPressure®, iPulseOx®, iScale®, and SmartRPM™ cloud platform, as well as data, and services.
 Smart Meter's remote patient monitoring solutions are recognized as the standard for the RPM industry and are regarded for their high patient retention and satisfaction.
-The unique combination of reliable health data, patient-friendly devices, and platform integrations enable and enhance RPM, CCM, Employee Wellness, Population Health, and Telehealth programs for.
+The unique combination of reliable health data, patient-friendly devices, and platform integrations enable and enhance RPM, CCM, Employee Wellness, Population Health, and Telehealth programs.
 For more information, visit SmartMeterRPM.com

 1 Diabetes Quick Facts | Basics | Diabetes | CDC